openfv/openfv/README.md

   - changes to build processes
   - updated build dependencies

-- When the `MAJOR` version is incremented, the `MINOR` version number SHALL be reset to a value of 000.
+When the `MAJOR` version number is incremented, the `MINOR` version number SHALL be reset to a value of 000.
-- Upon completion of the source code changes to achieve a release milestone, a version number increment SHOULD be performed immediately prior to making changes to the source code that are intended for a future release milestone.

 ## Examples